dduart3/Weather-App/README.md

-# webpack-boilerplate
+# Weather App
-Basic Webpack + Babel boilerplate for html projects
+Weather App project for The Odin Project

 ##
 to install run: npm run i